sivaram-R/DS_Module16/Ex18-B-Tree.md

 7. End

 ## Program:
+```
 Program to write a C function to delete an element in a B Tree
-# Developed by: Jayamani R
+Developed by: SIVARAM R
-# RegisterNumber: 212222100014
+RegisterNumber: 212222100050

-```
 struct BTreeNode{
 int item[MAX+1], count;
 struct BTreeNode*linker[MAX+1];